-In this trip report I review United Polaris First Class Frankfurt to San Francisco (SFO) on a Boeing 747-400.
-United launched its new Polaris First Class, replacing their Global First cabins.
-United Polaris First will eventually be phased out and replaced but the new United Polaris Business Class seat, but until the Polaris Business Seat is installed on all United’s planes, the Polaris First will remain available for booking.
+In this trip report, I review United Polaris First Class Frankfurt to San Francisco (SFO) on a Boeing 747-400.
+United launched its new Polaris First Class, replacing its Global First cabins.
+United Polaris First will eventually be phased out and replaced but the new United Polaris Business Class seat, but until the Polaris, Business Seat is installed on all United’s planes, the Polaris First will remain available for booking.

 The brand new United Polaris Pod concept, which is named after the brightest star in the Ursa Minor constellation, is the company’s most drastic product transformation in more than a decade.
 An upgrade driven by high benchmarks set by rival airlines, especially Emirates, Etihad and Qatar in the Middle East.

 The new United Polaris cabin is made up from a United Polaris forward-facing pods.
 The seats can be converted into 180-degree fully-flat beds measuring six foot six inches.
 The Polaris pods will be arranged in a 1-2-1 configuration, ensuring direct aisle access for all customers.
 If you want to fly in the new United Polaris seat, the first ones will be available on United’s B777-300ER.
 The carrier’s upcoming B787-10 and A350-1000 aircraft will also offer the new product, while United is looking to retrofit its B767-300s and B777-200s.
 The new seat will come with power outlets, USB charging ports, reading lights, noise-cancelling headphones and a premium amenity kit filled with Cowshed products.
 I have already reviewed the new United Polaris Business Class seat and you can see my photo tour of the United Polaris Business Class.

 The problem is that, although the Polaris soft product has already launched with improved food and drinks, much better bedding, and new amenity kits, currently the Polaris soft product is offered in the same old First Class seat.
 For my flight from Frankfurt to SFO, I experienced the new Polaris First soft product but not the new seats.